 Print the patterns.
 The bodice pattern can be found here and the flutter sleeve pattern can be found here.
 (The bodice pattern is the same one I used in my Tiered Pillowcase Dress and Shirred Sundress.)

 *** Important pattern printing tip*** When printing the patterns, do not print directly from Google docs.
+(The pattern prints slightly smaller when printed directly off Google docs.)
 Download the pattern to your computer and open it in your adobe acrobat reader.
-Choose actual size and the landscape option.
-(I just printed a pattern directly off Google docs and notice it printed slightly smaller.)
+Choose actual size and the landscape option for the bodice and portrait for the sleeve.
+(If yor printer has option fro auto portrait/landscape, it’s ok to choose that option.)

 Fold your fabric in half with the selvages to the middle.